Horizon-independent Preconditioner Design for Linear Predictive Control: Preliminaries

 where the controller $K$ is chosen so that $\abs{\lambda_{max}(A - BK)} < 1$.
-There are several ways to compute a $K$ that meets this criteria, however we focus on $K$ chosen as the unconstrained infinite-horizon LQR controller computed using $Q$ and $R$ from \eqref{eq:mpc:lin:cost}.
+There are several ways to compute a $K$ that meets this criterion, however we focus on $K$ chosen as the unconstrained infinite-horizon LQR controller computed using $Q$ and $R$ from \eqref{eq:mpc:lin:cost}.